mhoennig/hs.hsadmin.ng/src/main/java/net/hostsharing/hsadminng/hs/hosting/asset/validators/README.md

 2. the limits of the parent entity (parent asset + booking item)
 3. limits against the own own-sub-entities

-This implementation can be found in `HsHostingAssetEntityValidator.validate`.
+This implementation can be found in `HsHostingAssetValidator.validate`.